richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#5.md

 select !{ LO_PID }
 ```

 This removes the `LO_PID` column, while retaining all the other columns.

 ## Summary

-This exercise shows how qStudio and PRQL allow you to investigate
+This exercise shows how QStudio and PRQL allow you to investigate
 a data set interactively.
 You can view the full data set, then `filter` the rows,
 `select` the columns, and